 There is an hourly bus service between Grantham and Lincoln along the A607, which passes through Caythorpe High Street.
+Last buses run too early for access to nightlife in these towns.

 Call Connect, an on-demand bus service, reaches other destinations, including Sleaford and Newark.
 It operates from 7am to 7pm and must be booked in advance.
 Caythorpe is no longer served by rail and Mid UK Recycling occupies the old track bed.